baijuka/ms3-bju-project/README.md

 * As a new site user, I want to get inspiration for a recipe to make
     1. The images and cook/prep times within the page provide inspiration to the site user
 * As a new site user, I want to be able to understand the intent of the page
     1. Upon entering the page, it is clear the site is designed around food and cooking.
-The carousel image point the user to this
+The carousel images point the user to this
-* As a new site user, I want I want to understand easily how to navigate the page and access the facilities provided
+* As a new site user, I want to understand easily how to navigate the page and access the facilities provided
     1. The navigation bar has clear and easy to understand links.
 These links are also dynamic to whether the user is signed in or not so they are only seeing the relevant options
 ### **Returning user testing**
 * As a returning site user, I want to be able to log in